No stretch of road in Southern Utah provides more must-see destinations than the scenic highways connecting Bryce Canyon to Zion National Park.

 The Belly of the Dragon tunnel was constructed to be a water drainage for Highway 89.
 Nowadays, it is a popular stop for visitors of all ages on the way to Zion from Bryce Canyon.

-The parking area is located just a mile from Carmel Junction.
 Unless you are claustrophobic, there is no reason to skip this hidden gem as there are no entry fees or long hikes required.

 Drive Distance: 4 minutes, 3 miles from Mount Carmel Junction